Understanding the art of diplomatic dialogue is an invaluable skillset to develop and foster, regardless of your role, situation or social standing.

 Diplomatic dialogue is vital in forming and sustaining our relationships, whether these are informal (marriage partner, daughter, or companion), or a professional connection (associate, manager, or client).

 Our communication skills affect how we resolve difficulties, how we settle disputes and the depth of trust we forge in our bonds with other people.
 A scarcity of healthy communications can sometimes result in unnecessary confusion, misinterpretations and arguments, and the spread of unhealthy communication patterns.
-None of us need this.
+None of us needs this.

 We navigate our way through our life experiences in a fashion that is unique to each of us.
 You will never understand how I’ve experienced my life in the same way that I’ll never wholly appreciate how you have experienced yours.